jundalisay/sp/content/en/research/galileo/new/day-1e.md

 {{< /r >}}

+{{< l a="Salviati" >}}
-SALV.
-We observe that other combustions and resolutions are accompanied by motion, and that, the most rapid; note the action of lightning and of powder as used in mines and petards; note also how the charcoal flame, mixed as it is with heavy and impure vapors, increases its power to liquify metals whenever quickened by a pair of bellows.
+Other combustions and resolutions are accompanied by motion, and that, the most rapid; note the action of lightning and of powder as used in mines and petards; note also how the charcoal flame, mixed as it is with heavy and impure vapors, increases its power to liquify metals whenever quickened by a pair of bellows.
 Hence I do not understand how the action of light, although very pure, can be devoid of motion and that of the swiftest type.
+{{< /l >}}

 {{< r a="Sagredo" >}}
 But of what kind and how great must we consider this speed of light to be?
 Is it instantaneous or momentary or does it like other motions require time?
 Can we not decide this by experiment?
 {{< /r >}}